 Imagine you’re driving on a slippery road; the Anti-Locking Brake System (ABS) is like your safety net.

-This smart safety feature stops your wheels from locking up during sudden stops, which helps you avoid skidding and keeps your tires in contact with the road.
-This means you have better control over your car.
+This smart safety feature prevents your wheels from locking up during sudden stops.
+This helps you avoid skidding and keeps your tires in contact with the road, giving you better control over your car.

 But how does it work, especially when you need it the most?
 Let’s dig into how ABS functions and why it’s so important.